 What are the Best Apples For Applesauce?

 If you start researching which apples are the best to use in applesauce, you will encounter a million different answers.
-Each apple variety has a different taste, texture, response to heat, color, etc. Depending on your own personal preference will likely determine which delicious apples you prefer to use.
+Each apple variety has a different taste, texture, response to heat, color, etc. However, your own personal preference will likely determine which apple variety you prefer to use.
+Pink Lady Apples are my personal favorite.
+I use them for just about everything.
+Here are some other popular varieties:

 - McIntosh